keeperofthenecklace/movieDB/README.md

 * IMDb is where we collect a chunk of the film data.
 * TMDb is where we collect the film revenues.
 * BoxOfficeMojo is where we will be scraping future film data.

+## Category
+movieDB is broken down into 3 components.
+They are as follows:

+* Statistics
+* Visualizations
+* DataFrames and Vectors

 ## Installation